 When dealing with your liquid foundation, you may have a bottle or tube that does not meet the size requirements.
 In this case, a great option is to buy clear, disposable, travel-size containers to store it in while on your travels.

 As for your liquid foundation, you may also want to pack it in its own individual freezer bag in case of breakage or leakage.
 This way, there is no chance of losing the precious little amount you have, or of it interfering with other liquids that will also be in your freezer bag.
+Liquid foundation brushes and tools are safe to bring as-is, but recommended you secure them so that your cute makeup case doesn’t get messy.
+Or better yet in makeup brush travel case made specifically to keep them safe.

 If you are concerned with the number of products that you have to cram into that small baggie, you may want to choose a liquid foundation that does two jobs for the price of one.
 Products like BB cream that can be used as a foundation and moisturizer are perfect for this.